Suspicious fire destroys Springvale desserts shop

-An acai and desserts shop in central Springvale has been destroyed by a suspicious fire overnight (30 April).
+An acai and desserts shop in central Springvale has been destroyed by a suspicious fire early on Wednesday 30 April.

-Firefighters were on scene within four minutes of a triple-zero call at 2.18am, finding the shop on Springvale Road “engulfed in flames”, a Fire Rescue Victoria spokesperson said.
+Firefighters were on scene within four minutes of a triple-zero call at 2.18am, finding the shop And Bowl on Springvale Road “engulfed in flames”, a Fire Rescue Victoria spokesperson said.

 Sixteen firefighters with breathing apparatus battled the blaze, deeming it under control by 2.31am.